-Hans-Joachim, 66, failed to appear for a service he was scheduled to conduct on Sunday 20 November 2022.
+Hans-Joachim, 66, failed to appear for a service he was scheduled to conduct on Sunday, November 20, 2022.
 He was kidnapped by the Islamist extremist group Nusrat al-Islam wal-Muslimin, which has close links to Al Qaeda.
-There have been several instances of kidnapping of foreign missionaries by such groups in Mali in recent years.

 He was immediately flown back to Germany to be reunited with his family and to recuperate